OluwaseyiFad/E-commerce/README.md

 # E-commerce Platform (School Project)

-An advanced e-commerce website facilitating the sale of phones and gadgets, featuring a modern full-stack architecture.
+An e-commerce website facilitating the sale of phones and gadgets, featuring a modern full-stack architecture.

 ## Features